Home Destination Guides The Best Time To Visit Norway (Month-by-month breakdown)

 • Season: White winter (Coldest)

-• Daylight: 6 to 8 hours in Oslo; Sun does not rise in Tromso in January but you could enjoy 5 to 6 hours of daylight in February
+• Daylight: 6 to 8 hours in Oslo; Sun does not rise in Tromsø in January but you could enjoy 5 to 6 hours of daylight in February

-Read this next: How to shoot the northern lights with a GoPro!
+Read this next: How to shoot the northern lights with an iPhone

 If you wish to make the most of the magical winters of Norway, head north towards the Arctic Circle, specifically the Northern lights belt, where the entire landscape is covered with thick snow, the fjords are frosted and the northern lights dance in colourful formations across the sky.

-Best places to visit: This is the best time to visit Norway to explore Oslo, Bergen, Ålesund, Trondheim, Tromsø, Svalbard, and the Lofoten Islands (head this way for 23 reasons to visit Lofoten in the winter months)
+Best places to visit: This is the best time to visit Norway to explore Oslo, Bergen, Ålesund, Trondheim, Tromsø, Svalbard, Alta and the Lofoten Islands.

 Events or Festivals: Northern lights festival, Tromsø International film festival, Ice music festival), Polar jazz festival, Sami week